View of Osaka, Japan, from the Umeda Sky Building.

 Knowledge is Power

-In summary, don’t let other people’s fears prevent you from taking the trip of your dreams, but also don’t go blindly to your destination.
+In summary, don’t let other people’s fears prevent you from taking the trip of your dreams, but also don’t go blindly and naively to your destination.
 Obtaining good, reliable information about where you are traveling will prepare you with the tools you need to stay safe and enjoy your journey.

 What do you need to learn more about to make sure you stay safe during your travels?